-Included: Two day guided tour of the South Coast of Iceland including pick up & drop off in Reykjavik, ice cave exploration with a certified glacier guide, one night in a hotel with private bathroom and breakfast at the hotel.
+Included: Two day guided tour of the South Coast of Iceland including pick up & drop off in Reykjavik, ice cave exploration with a certified glacier guide, one night in a hotel with private bathroom or a shared bathroom, and breakfast at the hotel.

 Not included: Meals, other than breakfast on day two, are not included in the tour price.
 Participants can purchase meals at restaurants and shops/cafés on the way.

 Bring with you: Warm outdoor clothing, waterproof jacket & pants, hiking boots, headwear and gloves.